ucsb-cs24/f22/fibvec/README.md

 - The `remove` function takes one argument: an index.
 It removes the value stored at that index and returns it.
 If the index is invalid, it throws a `std::out_of_range` exception.
-- The `slice` function takes two arguments: the first is an index and the second is a count.
-It returns a new `FibVec`  containing all the values with indices greater than or equal to the index argument,  but less than the sum of the two arguments.
-This new vector should have the smallest valid capacity.

 ## Hints